CEOs: What you need to know about how your HR team is feeling

 CEOs tend to expect a tremendous amount from HR.
 Lenox finds CEOs invariably want their companies “to be the best place to work” and offer “an amazing culture.”
 But when it comes to making these ambitions a reality they’d rather not get involved, leaving HR with a massive task.
 Lenox says that when CEOs refuse to help HR, the result is invariably HR falling short: “If you’re just looking for me to fill the void, no matter how great I show up, we’ve actually already lost the game because that is fundamentally part of the CEO’s responsibility.”

-You can watch more of my conversation with current and former HR leaders from companies including Stitchfix, Dashlane, Eventbrite, and Policy Genius here.
+You can watch more of my conversation with current and former HR leaders from companies including Stitch Fix, Dashlane, Eventbrite, and Policy Genius here.